NorskRegnesentral/skweak/README.md

 Labelled data remains a scarce resource in many practical NLP scenarios.
 This is especially the case when working with resource-poor languages (or text domains), or when using task-specific labels without pre-existing datasets.
 The only available option is often to collect and annotate texts by hand, which is an expensive and time-consuming process.

-`skweak` (pronounced `/ski:k/`) is a Python-based software toolkit that provides a concrete solution to this problem using _weak supervision_. `skweak` is built around a very simple idea: Instead of annotating texts by hand, we define a set of _labelling functions_ to automatically label our documents, and then _aggregate_ their results to obtain a labelled version of your corpus.
+`skweak` (pronounced `/skwi:k/`) is a Python-based software toolkit that provides a concrete solution to this problem using _weak supervision_. `skweak` is built around a very simple idea: Instead of annotating texts by hand, we define a set of _labelling functions_ to automatically label our documents, and then _aggregate_ their results to obtain a labelled version of your corpus.

-The labelling functions may take a variety of forms, such as domain-specific heuristics (like pattern-matching rules), gazetteers (based on dictionaries of possible entries), machine learning models, or even annotations from crowd-workers.
+The labelling functions may take various forms, such as domain-specific heuristics (like pattern-matching rules), gazetteers (based on dictionaries of possible entries), machine learning models, or even annotations from crowd-workers.
 The aggregation is done using a statistical model that automatically estimates the relative accuracy (and confusion matrices) of each labelling function by comparing their predictions with one another.

 `skweak` can be applied to both sequence labelling and text classification, and comes with a complete API that makes it possible to create, apply and aggregate labelling functions with just a few lines of code.
 Give it a try!